73amir95/mechanical_testing_data_analysis/README.md

 # Mechanical Testing Data Analysis

 ## Overview
-This Python script processes mechanical testing data from the Excel file `experiment\excel_file.xlsx`.
 It cleans the data, segments it into cycles based on significant changes in force (`Kraft [N]`), generates time-force plots for each cycle, and exports the segmented data to separate Excel files.
 The script is designed to analyze time-series data related to force, stress, displacement, length, and strain.

 ## Dependencies
 To run the script, ensure the following Python libraries are installed: